misogare/Wp-Tech/README.md

      Ultimate Product Catalog - WordPress Catalog Plugin

-##Installation
+## Installation

-"you can install this wordpress template on your xampp as i use xampp i will guide you through that 1.go to /backup folder on this repo
+you can install this wordpress template on your xampp as i use xampp i will guide you through that
+    _go to /backup folder on this repo
-2.download the .wrpress file
+    _download the .wrpress file
-3.download a wordpress from site
+    _download a wordpress from site
-4.put the wordpress on htdocs/testsite (the name doesnt matter you can make any folder by any name) 5.create a database
+    _put the wordpress on htdocs/testsite (the name doesnt matter you can make any folder by any name) _create a database
-6.go to your dashboard in wordpress and download All In One Migration 7.import the wrpress file you just downloaded note:if you get the maximum file upload is 40mb or 20mb you can fix it by editing your .htaccess in wordpress folder /htdocs/testsite/.htaccess and add these codes
+    _go to your dashboard in wordpress and download All In One Migration _import the wrpress file you just downloaded note:if you get the maximum file upload is 40mb or 20mb you can fix it by editing your .htaccess in wordpress folder /htdocs/testsite/.htaccess and add these codes
 ```
 php_value upload_max_filesize 300M